 How do you sleepover on a trampoline?

-You can sleep on a trampoline using blankets and blowup mattresses.
-But, it takes some preparation and fun trampoline sleepover ideas before camping on trampoline.
+You can sleep on a trampoline using blankets, sleeping bags, pillows and blowup mattresses.
+It takes some preparation plus some fun trampoline sleepover ideas before camping on trampoline, but it’s an easy process once you understand what you need to make it so the trampoline isn’t bouncy.

 Is it safe to sleep on a trampoline?

 Sleeping on a trampoline can be tricky!
-If you don’t have a trampoline safety enclosure, consider one for your trampoline sleepover.
-You don’t want anyone falling off of the trampoline in the middle of the night!
-(Plus, it’s easier to add curtains, lights, and other decorations for your sleepover if you have a trampoline net.)
+If you don’t have a trampoline safety enclosures, consider one for your trampoline sleepover for a safe way to sleep on it.
+You don’t want anyone falling off of the edge of the trampoline in the middle of the night!
+Plus, it’s easier to add curtains, lights, and other decorations and take your sleepover to the next level if you have a trampoline net and trampoline poles.
+The trampoline’s safety net actually serves multiple purposes for this outside slumber party!

 Now let’s talk about some trampoline tent ideas…